 1. Take up a job

-When Thai people are talking to a Farang and he says he’s working here, the reaction is usually like “kun bpen kruu reu” (คุณเป็นครูหรือ) – you are a teacher, aren’t you?
+When Thai people are talking to a Farang and he says he’s working here, the reaction is usually like “kun bpen kruu rʉ̆ʉ” (คุณเป็นครูหรือ) – you are a teacher, right?
 Not exactly sure why they assume we are all some sort of teachers but maybe it was just the case for centuries when people just didn’t have many alternatives in terms of employment than teaching English to the local school children.
 English teachers are usually employed on a yearly contract and earn between 25-30k Baht a month and since the demand in these jobs is quite high these days they’re almost exclusively hiring native speakers.
 If you qualify and really enjoy teaching, why not, then your long term goal could be getting employed by a private school or university and you’re looking at salaries in the 100k Baht range.

 With more and more international companies opening branch offices here you can also get an office job, but these are obviously extremely difficult to get and usually they send over experienced workers from the headquarters rather than putting out a job advert in Thailand.
 From all the international companies I’d say 80% are in Bangkok so you aren’t as flexible in terms of place of living and can’t just say “Oh I like Khon Kaen so I’ll apply in the logistics department of the Siemens branch there” – because there isn’t one and I’m sure there won’t be one in the next 20 years.
 There are minimum salaries for foreigners working in Thailand but a lot of companies don’t go with them, not only but especially startups.
-What happens?
-Say they pay you 30,000 Baht a month and you pay taxes as if you earned 50,000 Baht a month and when the officer at the labor department asks you what’s your salary (for your work permit application) you just say 50k – they won’t check on your bank book.

-However, if you do find a job at one of the big companies it’s not uncommon that they provide you a much better package with salaries well above 100,000 Baht plus commissions, 13th salary, seminars, business trips abroad etc. But again, the demand for these jobs exceeds the supply by far.
+However, if you do find a job at one of the big companies it’s not uncommon that they provide you with a much better package with salaries well above 100,000 Baht plus commissions, 13th salary, seminars, business trips abroad etc. But again, the demand for these jobs exceeds the supply by far.

 I have written a separate article on the different ways to find a job in Thailand that you can find here.
-Just don’t make the mistake and think you can show up here and if you can’t find a decent office job then you can always bridge the time by working in a bar or picking bananas like you did during your working holiday in Australia because these jobs just aren’t available for foreigners and even if they were they would pay less than the unemployment benefit in your home country.
+Just don’t make the mistake and think you can show up here and if you can’t find a decent office job then you can always bridge the time by working in a bar or picking bananas like you did during your working holiday in Australia, because these jobs just aren’t available for foreigners and even if they were they would pay less than the unemployment benefit in your home country.

 2. Start your own business

 I have been working as a business advisor in one of the bigger legal companies here in Bangkok for two years.
 Every week we got at least 15-20 email or phone requests from people of all different countries who looked to set up their own business.
 90% of them being individuals or with one partner (usually a friend) and yes, also 90% of those were men.
-Out of all these initial requests we got about 3 to 4 guys who really moved forward after our consultation and started setting up their business, which is actually quite a good quote.
+Out of all these initial requests we got about 3 to 4 guys who really moved forward after our consultation and started setting up their business, which is actually quite a good ratio.

-I think the reason for many people doing their own thing and starting a business here in Thailand isn’t because they have good ideas but because it’s relatively hard to find a decent paying job, or even to find a job at all.
+I think the reason for many people doing their own thing and starting a business here in Thailand isn’t because they have good ideas, but because it’s relatively hard to find a decent paying job, or even to find a job at all.
 Also, they often think it’s easier to do business here than it is in Farangland but it’s actually a lot harder!
 There’s 3 aspects to that:

 I’d say only 20-30% of foreign business owners are successful in the long run and that’s because they know what they are doing, they are good in what they are doing, they love what they are doing and they have successfully been dealing with the three points I just described.